 Tempeh (pronounced tem-pay) was discovered 300 years ago in Java, in Indonesia, and involves taking a soybean (or any other legume, nut, grain or seed) and put simply, making it better!

-Through the tempeh fermentation process, soybeans bind together to become a more tasty, versatile, nutrient-rich and sustainable source of protein, fibre and vitamin B12.
+Through the tempeh fermentation process, soybeans bind together to become a more tasty, versatile, nutrient-rich and sustainable source of protein and fibre.
 Now that is some powerful fermenting!

 Tempeh is most commonly cut it into blocks, soaked in a sweet soy sauce marinade and then fried with some chilli and lemongrass - or seasoned, sizzled and served as we like to say!
 Frying the tempeh allows it to obtain a crisp golden crust while maintaining a meaty and delicious interior.
 It’s a must-try!